 If enacted, the U.S. Forest Service (USFS) and the U.S. Bureau of Land Management (BLM) proposals to withdraw 235,000 acres of federal lands and minerals in northeastern Minnesota from future leasing, exploration and potential development will cause the state to lose thousands of potential jobs that would result from future mining projects, billions of dollars in future investment in northeast Minnesota, and billions in potential revenues that support the state’s K-12 education system.

-On January 13, 2017, the USFS issued its intent to prepare an environmental impact statement (EIS) on the withdrawal proposal and formally started a 90-day public comment period.
+On January 13, 2017, the USFS issued its intent to prepare an environmental impact statement (EIS) on the withdrawal proposal and formally started a public comment period.

 Now is the time for Minnesotans to tell the USFS and the BLM that pursuing mineral withdrawal will cause irreversible damage to the citizens, communities and economies of the region.